xXKareemXx/Crawler-Web-App/README.md

 2. The application will be available at your configured domain.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Development Team

-Built as a technical assessment for Sykell Full-Stack Developer position.

 ---
 ⚠️ **Note**: This is a demonstration project.
 Do not use in production without proper security review and hardening.